 About Asian Media Access

-Incorporated in August 1992, Asian Media Access (AMA) is a comprehensive, media-based community advocacy organization.
-AMA is dedicated to using multi-media and technology as tools for social betterment.
-AMA recognizes that multi-media and technology are essential for education and communication, in order to mobilize communities, and young people; to engage in understanding and communicating of Pan Asian issues; and to arrive at a participatory decision making process for a safe, supportive environment for all.
+Incorporated in August 1992, Asian Media Access, Inc. (AMA) is a comprehensive, multi-media based community advocacy organization.
+AMA is dedicated to using multi-media arts and technology as tools for social betterment.
+AMA recognizes that multi-media and technology are essential for advocacy, communication and education, in order to mobilize communities, and young people; to engage in understanding and communicating of Pan Asian issues; and to arrive at a participatory decision making process for a safe, supportive environment for all.

+As multimedia is defined by the Oxford Dictionary – “using more than one medium of expression or communication including film, dance, video, audio, design, drama, acrobatics, and stage effects”.
 By effectively utilizing these different tools, AMA creates as well as presents programs that educate and enrich the communities.
-We believe the media arts and information technology empower all of us with critical thinking and promote good citizenship—especially important as we prepare young people to be tomorrow’s leaders.
-Our thought-provoking media exhibitions, resourceful educational products and youth programs encourage deep reflection, challenge previous assumptions, provide solace, and allow participants to develop their own way of connection in timeless works of creation, communication and community building.
+We believe the multi-media arts and information technology empower all of us with critical thinking and promote good citizenship—especially important as we prepare young people to be tomorrow’s leaders.
+Our thought-provoking multi-media education, exhibitions, stage performances, resourceful educational products and youth programs encourage deep reflection, challenge previous assumptions, provide solace, and allow participants to develop their own way of connection in timeless works of creation, communication and community building.

 RICE (Reaching Immigrant with Case and Education)

 – RICE provides services to artists and AAPIs, especially young

 artists, with counseling, financial literacy workshops and other

 supportive services.
 For example, What About Us? is a support group for

 female youth artists that helps the participants better understand and

 navigate their bi-cultural lives.
 This division also includes –